 See below for instructions on how to print a condensed grocery list from the List worksheet.

-Using the Meal Planner Templates
+Using the Meal Planning Templates

 Meal Selection Drop-Down